Vehicle leasing for businesses

-Leasing is where you have a car for a period of time, usually between 2-5 years.
+Leasing is where you have a car for a period of time, most often between two and five years.
 During this time, you pay a pre-agreed monthly fee.
 After that time is up, you hand the car back and get a new vehicle.
 It is essentially renting a car for a period of time.

 What vehicle leasing options are there for businesses?

-There are three options that are available to you if you are looking at business vehicle leasing;
+There are three options are available to you if you’re considering business vehicle leasing:

 - Business Contract Hire